 In order to race an ISOC event, National or Regional, you must be a competition member.
-We offer an annual competition membership, a 120cc competition membership, a family competition membership, and also a weekend membership (good for one weekend only – MN Regional only).
+We offer an annual competition membership, a 120cc competition membership, a family competition membership, a vintage membership, and also a weekend membership (good for one weekend only – MN Regional only).

 How do I sign up?

 What do I get with my competition membership?

 A members only hat- Membership to the AMSOIL Preferred Racer Program- ISOC sticker- National Race Highlights DVD and membership card entitling you to 10% off ISOC merchandise at the track and online.

 What is the difference between the National circuit and the Regional circuits?

 The National circuit is run across the country and is followed by the “Superteams” as well as Regional racers.
 They traverse across the country in search of the Points Championship.
-The Regional circuits cover the upper midwest.
+The Regional circuist cover the upper midwest.
 The regional circuits have affiliation with ISOC and offer classes from Junior to Pro level along with points championships.

 How do I know which class to run?

 The classes are related to age, competition level of the driver, and the type of snowmobile you are racing.
-Check the appropriate tour information page to see what classes are offered.
+Check the appropriate regional tour information page to see what classes are offered.